redhat-et/ilab-on-ocp/standalone/README.md

 and evaluating a model.
 To view all available commands, use `./standalone.py --help`.

 The script requires information regarding the location and method for accessing the SDG data/model/taxonomy tree and the evaluation Judge model serving endpoint.
-This information can be provided in two main ways:

-1. CLI Options or/and Environment Variables: Supply all necessary information via CLI options or environment variables.
-    * See [CLI Options](#cli-options) for full list.
-In particular `--sdg-object-store-*` and `--judge-serving-model-*` options.
-2. Kubernetes Secret: Provide the name of a Kubernetes secret that contains all relevant details using the `--sdg-object-store-secret` option and `--judge-serving-model-secret` option.
+This information can be provided using Kubernetes Secret by providing the name of a Kubernetes secret that contains all relevant details using the `--sdg-object-store-secret` option and `--judge-serving-model-secret` option.
-    *  See [Creating the Kubernetes Secret for S3 Details](#creating-the-kubernetes-secret-for-s3-details) for information on how to create the secret.
+See [Creating the Kubernetes Secret for S3 Details](#creating-the-kubernetes-secret-for-s3-details) for information on how to create the secret.

 The examples below assume there is a secret in `my-namespace` named `sdg-data` that holds information about the S3 bucket and `judge-serving-details` secret that includes information about